ER-Visualizer/Visualizer/deliverables/iteration-02.plan.md

 the week (Thursday - discuss backlog and plan/assign tasks, Tuesday - work on issues as well as integration)
 * After a branch is ready to be merged we request a pull request and Carlson will test it and review it before it gets merged
-* Additionally everytime someone pushs to master, they're code will be go through our continous integration pipline through Travis CI, note however since we do not have access yet we not been able to add this feature
+* Additionally everytime someone pushes to master, their code will be go through our continous integration pipline through Travis CI, note however since we do not have access yet we not been able to add this feature
 * For naming conventions we will follow snake_case for all python code and will use PascalCase for React components and camelCase for their instances

 * We choose this workflow based on early brainstorming sessions at meetings and because of the